TheCowboyAI/nixos-flashstor/readme.md

 1.  boot to a non-gui nixos installer image (or the iso here)
     -  we want to avoid kexec when running nixos-anywhere
     -  to make an image, execute ```just build``` with a usb device of at least 16GB (so we can backup the 8G eMMC)
+    -  we ALSO need a second device (/dev/sdb) in install to
+    -  because we can't overwite a mounted drive.
+    -  we could decide to [install straight to eMMC](installtoemmc.md)
 2.  set the network IPs (172.16.0.2)
     -  we want a fixed ip, you may want it in a secured dmz.
 3.  create a network port to access 172.16.0.2 from your installation device
     -  plug in the flashstor network into this port
-4.  plug the usb device into the flashstor
+4.  plug the usb device(s) into the flashstor
 5.  turn on the flashstor and boot to usb
     - if you pluggeed in a keyboard and monitor, you can see it boot
     - hit F2 on boot to see the BIOS Menu